chrisco210/AutoEval/README.md

 # Installation
 ## Dependencies
 * JRE 8 or later
-* NodeJS if you are using the automatic installer
+* RachlinskiNET get (Coming soon)
 * JDK if you are manually building
-## Automatic Installation
+## Automatic Installation (Windows only currently)
-Run the install.js, with the first parameter being the path to install in\.
+For the latest version, simply run
 ```
-node install.js PATH_GOES_HERE
+get AutoEval -v latest
 ```
+This will install AutoEval in the default program files directory.
+PLEASE NOTE: get for RachlinskiNET is currently in development, and will be available soon.
 ## Manual Installation
 Clone the repository, and compile the class files using javac.
 Create MANIFEST.MF, it should look something like this
 ```
 Main-Class: EntryPoint
 ```
 Use jar.exe, specifying the manifest file you created, to create an executable jar file.
+## Compiled jar files
+Compiled jar files can be found at dl.rachlinski.cf/AutoEval